 She started her personal blog, called Trials and Tribulations of a Self-Taught Family Historian, also known as TNT Family History, at the same time as a supplement to her writing at Family Tree Firsts.
 It quickly became a place for Shannon to post her research, hard sought for finds, thoughts, opinions, and a myriad of other things that she found interesting.
 She has always had a love of teaching and education which makes a personal blog the perfect outlet for her.

 As a relatively new genealogist Shannon is still looking for her niche.
 She enjoys studying and researching a large number of topics, but is passionate about only a handful.
 Shannon opened the doors to her genealogy business T2 Family History in 2014 where she does client work on genetic genealogy, writing, speaking plus research Virginia records.

-Shannon Combs-Bennett is Creative Director of The In-Depth Genealogist.
-She is also the author of IDG's column, The Society Pages.
+Shannon Combs-Bennett served as Creative Director of The In-Depth Genealogist for several years.
+She was also the author of IDG’s column, The Society Pages.

 Go In-Depth With Shannon:

 What is one tip you would give a newbie genealogist?

 Don’t be afraid to make mistakes.
 I was petrified about making a wrong assumption, messing up a pedigree chart, and in some cases just plain looking silly in front of people who have done this a lot longer than me.
 However, no one is perfect and everyone makes mistakes.
 The lesson is to learn from them and own them.
 Just remember: don’t cover them up, make notes on where you went wrong for reference, don’t delete anything from your database, and correct your published writing as soon as you know.
 We all make mistakes so don’t sweat it.